 The shape of your coffee filter will influence how your coffee will taste.
 Seriously!
 Any single variable can change how your coffee is, from size, to shape, to material, brewing temperature, grind size, brew time and so on.

-Flat bottomed coffee filters due to their shape and functionality may cause an uneven extraction of the coffee ground.
+Flat-bottomed coffee filters due to their shape and functionality may cause an uneven extraction of the coffee ground.
 This is not really an issue for you if you have excellent pour over skills and can maintain that pencil thin steam while pouring in a circular fashion while not flooding your coffee grounds.

-Conical filters do not have this problem due to shape and the way in which the water is “funnelled” to a point.
+Conical filters do not have this problem due to shape and the way in which the water is “funneled” to a point.
 There is no issue relating to under or uneven extraction of your grounds.

 What About Permanent Reusable Filters?

-While coffee filter papers results in a clean, crisp taste that is fresh and light bodied, you can expect a cup of coffee that is fuller, deeper and more robust when you use a metal filter.
+While coffee filter papers result in a clean, crisp taste that is fresh and light bodied, you can expect a cup of coffee that is fuller, deeper and more robust when you use a metal filter.

 Metal coffee filters do not filter out the coffee oils and allow more of them to flow into your cup of coffee.
 Being reusable they are much better for the environment.

-FAQ Frequently Asked Questions – Related To 5-Cup Coffee Filter
+Frequently Asked Questions About 5-Cup Coffee Filter

 How Many Cups Is A #4 Coffee Filter?